Balkans Travel Guide: Best Beaches In The Balkans

 While many tourists focus on the classic beach destinations in southern Europe, such as Spain, France, Italy and Greece, the beaches in the Balkans are often overlooked.
 That is not to say that they don’t receive any visitors, though.

 Many of the best beaches in the Balkans, which are listed below in this article, do get their fair share of holiday-makers.
 Those visitors, however, are mainly locals and people from other countries in the region, as well as a small number of foreign tourists.
 Because of the lack of huge hordes of international tourists, these beaches remain among the very best in southern Europe.

-The Balkan countries are known for their immense natural beauty.
+The Balkan countries are known for their immense natural beauty, making the area a backpackers and sunbathers dream.
 From rugged mountain ranges to gorgeous waterfalls and spectacular beaches, this region is the place to go for both exciting outdoor adventures and peaceful sunbathing.
 Oftentimes, the best beaches in the Balkans are located in or at least near a beautiful historic coastal town, which only adds to their appeal.

 Banje Beach, Dubrovnik, Croatia

 Perhaps the most well-known and most visited of all cities in the Balkans, Dubrovnik in Croatia is one of the world’s most breathtaking historic towns.
-With an Old Town that is UNESCO World Heritage and a setting in between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
+With an Old Town that is UNESCO World Heritage and a setting between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
 There are several wonderful beaches in Dubrovnik, but Banje Beach, just to the south of the Old Town, might just be the most photogenic one.

 Makarska Riviera, Croatia

 The Makarska Riviera is one of the lesser-known beach destinations on the Dalmatian coast.
 A small-town alternative to places such as Split and Dubrovnik, this town is home to the so-called Makarska Riviera.
 Featuring exceptional white beaches, pine forests, a wonderful seafront promenade and lively nightlife such as in Brela.
-Makarska is a superb off-the-beaten-track destination on the Adriatic coast.
+Makarska is a superb off-the-beaten-track beach destination on the Adriatic coast.

 Zlatni Rat, Bol, Croatia